 International support for the CCP government begins to falter in October when China becomes directly involved in the Korean War in response to a North Korean request for aid.
 At the same time, Tibet is invaded, bringing to an end almost 40 years of Tibetan self-rule.

-Up to 440,000 Chinese "volunteer" troops will die during the Korean War, including Mao's eldest son from his second marriage.
+Up to 440,000 Chinese "volunteer" troops die during the Korean War, including Mao's eldest son from his second marriage.
 The war also ushers a sharp and prolonged deterioration in relations between China and the US.

-1951 - The United Nations (UN) declares China to be an aggressor in Korea and sanctions a global embargo on the shipment of arms and war material to the China.
+1951 - The United Nations (UN) declares China to be an aggressor in Korea and sanctions a global embargo on the shipment of arms and war material to the Chinese.
 The possibility that the People's Republic might replace Chiang Kai-shek's nationalists at the UN now seems remote.

 Incompetent and politically unreliable public officials are purged.
 Corrupt businessmen and industrialists are removed from the system.
 The bourgeoisie are held in suspicion.
 Reports suggest that from one to three million are executed during the campaign.